-Leg of Lamb with Fresh Mint Sauce is roasted with rosemary and studded with garlic.
+Leg of Lamb with Fresh Mint Sauce is studded with garlic and roasted with rosemary, salt and pepper.
 It’s the perfect Easter meal or Sunday supper.

-The recipe for Mint Sauce comes from the old Time/Life Series, Foods of the World, The Cooking of the British Isles.
+This recipe for Mint Sauce comes from the old Time/Life Series, Foods of the World, The Cooking of the British Isles.
 My mom collected the whole set in the ’60’s and has given me the entire hard back collection and some of the spiral bound recipe books.
 It’s also fun to see how “food photography” has changed over the last 40 plus years.
 So simple, dissolve sugar and water over a low-heat until barely simmering, add a hand-full of freshly chopped mint, malt vinegar and a pinch of salt and let it sit.
 Adjust the flavor (sweetness) by adding a bit more sugar if necessary.
 Serve on the side of the lamb in place of mint jelly.

 - Pre-heat oven to 500 degrees F.